 I believe strongly in the power of individuals and communities to bring about change.
 At LEAH I saw how effective local community members could be in supporting new arrivals to integrate through language, and as a teacher of Citizenship I know how much young people are motivated to make a difference.
 I am proud to be part of the growth of Community Sponsorship: a unique way to change a family’s life and your community.

 (on the right)

 I come to Reset from a background in charities (I was previously Head of Programmes at a global education charity) and government; I spent almost ten years with the Federal Government in Australia.
 I've also spent time in academia, when I gained a PhD in International Relations from the London School of Economics.
 A common thread through all my experiences is an interest in international issues, and in helping people gain the skills and confidence to be their best; a narrative that fits well with Reset's work.

 I have always been aware of the complex, sensitive, and deeply rewarding experience that refugee integration involves.
 My parents were refugees, and I understand first hand how community support and engagement can make all the difference to refugee families, and their communities, across generations.
 The opportunity to lead Reset and champion a cause I feel so strongly about is a gift and a challenge I'm thrilled to accept.

 I am so inspired by the individuals coming together through sponsorship to welcome a refugee family into their community.
 Sharing a purpose to do something good for others, I am constantly amazed at the great lengths that those in the UK will go to help resettled families to create a new home.
-I want to make sure that Reset and our partners can offer all the advice, support and encouragement that groups need to support and empower families resettled through Community Sponsorship.
+I want to make sure that Reset can offer all the advice, support and encouragement that groups need to support and empower families resettled through Community Sponsorship.

 Emmeline Skinner Cassidy